SVijayB/Steam_WebScraper/README.md

 git clone https://github.com/1StranGe/Steam_WebScraper.git
 </pre>

+### Gmail Notification
+In case you want to be notified via mail when price falls down, follow the below steps :
+- Create a Gmail Account, if you don't have one already.
+- Sign into your Google account.
+- Next, go to your Google account <a href="https://myaccount.google.com/security">Security Settings</a>.
+- Click on the <a href="https://myaccount.google.com/u/3/lesssecureapps">Less secure app access</a> setting.
+- Set Allow less secure apps to **ON**

 ## Contributing

 To contribute to Steam_WebScrapper, fork the repository, create a new branch and send us a pull request.
 Make sure you read [CONTRIBUTING.md](https://github.com/1StranGe/Steam_WebScraper/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.